 Zoo Field Trips

 Teachers often consider a field trip to a zoo as a great way for students to observe animals and feel a connection with wildlife.
-Indeed, many world-class zoos are actively engaged in conservation efforts to protect endangered species, and often offer educational programs as well.
-It is important, however, to assess the facility and its operations before heading out.
+Indeed, many world-class zoos are actively engaged in conservation efforts to protect endangered species and often offer educational programs.
+However, it is important to first evaluate the facility to ensure you are bringing your class to a zoo that aligns with your educational goals and ethical considerations.

-Zoos come in all shapes and sizes, and even some of the larger, more renowned zoos are subject to criticism from the public.
-Smaller zoos often lack the space, budget and knowledgeable staff that the larger facilities can afford.
-Numerous reports by ZooCheck Canada found that while many zoos were providing very good facilities and offering enrichment activities, others were grossly inadequate.
+Zoos vary widely in size, funding, staffing and animal care standards.
+While some are world-class institutions that offer enrichment and prioritize animal welfare, others may fall short in key areas.
+For example, reports by ZooCheck Canada found that while many zoos were providing very adequate facilities and providing required enrichment activities, others were grossly inadequate.
 In some cases, bears were being fed junk food and stale bread, and safety precautions were nonexistent.
-Students viewing such a location on school time may get the impression that these standards are acceptable.
+Observing these issues may leave students with a distorted impression of how animals should be treated and that these standards are acceptable.

-It’s important for teachers to be certain of the educational goals of such a trip, and to ensure that the experience will meet those objectives.
-For instance, if the aim is to study diversity of animal life and how interactions with biomes affect that diversity, then seeing a lion inside a 10 foot square cage will work against that goal.
-If studying animal life cycles, then viewing a captive situation where the normal way of life is disrupted will also give an inaccurate impression.
+For instance, if the aim is to study diversity of animal life and how interactions with biomes affect diversity, then seeing a lion inside an enclosure will work against that goal.
+If studying animal life cycles, then viewing animals in captivity where the normal way of life is disrupted may also give an inaccurate impression.

 Rather than have your students try to make sense out of such abnormal behaviour, you can add a critical thinking component to your field trip by getting students to research the habitats of the animals and then evaluate the zoo as to how well it meets their needs.
 You can use the Zoo Field Trip Checklist as a guide.

-Watch the following PBS video with your students and provide students the opportunity to reflect on their own views.
-Encourage students to share their thoughts, if they feel comfortable.
-If time permits, have a class discussion on the topic to hear different points of views.
+Watch the following PBS video as a class.
+Invite students to reflect on their own views and create space for students to share their thoughts.
+If time permits, have a class discussion to hear different points of views.

 For more information: